Dangerous Moments

 Dangerous Moments is the third album by the English rock musician Martin Briley, released in 1985 by Mercury Records.
 The album art (an up-perspective shot of Briley juxtaposed against an inverted cityscape) was nominated for a Grammy Award.
 The album was produced by Phil Ramone.

 Critical reception

 The Philadelphia Inquirer panned the "humorless rock songs", but wrote that "Briley's vocals are OK in a wimpy Phil Collins-ish sort of way".
+Other contemporary reviews described Dangerous Moments as a commercial‑minded effort that failed to replicate the success of Briley's earlier hit "Salt in My Tears", characterizing it as more conventional pop‑rock than innovative.